Cerebus Checklist: Other Dave Sim & Gerhard Stuff

 • Dork Covenant: The Collected Dork Tower: Volume I, introduction by Sim.

 • Dragonbane #1: Canadian fantasy magazine published by Triskell Press in 1978.
-Issue contains Tanith Lee fiction, Dave Sim art, and Clark Ashton Smith poetry and tribute.
+Issue contains one illustration by Dave Sim.

 • Dragonfields #3: Summer 1980, published by Triskell Press.
 Dave did 4 drawings for a Michael Moorcock story entitled "The Heroes in Heroic Fantasy".